The Virginia Capitol Extension

 The Virginia Capitol is a National Historic Landmark built in 1785 and designed by Thomas Jefferson.
 Home to the General Assembly, the building has undergone numerous renovations and expansions since the 18th century.
 By the end of the 20th century, it had fallen into a state of disrepair and lacked the proper amenities to accommodate thousands of visitors annually.

-The new 27,000-square-foot opens off Bank Street with a small public plaza set at 45-degrees to the Capitol — historically the angle from which the building was intended to be viewed.
-The Classical style entry way is modeled after the Temple of Temperance at Bremo (1847), which in turn is modeled after the Thrasyllos monument in Athens, at the base of the Acropolis.
 Beyond the entry, the Extension opens onto a circular lobby and security checkpoint, and from there is organized as a procession along an interior street leading to a gift shop, exhibit space, committee rooms and a café.
 A series of steps the full width of the street emphasizes the gradual ascension/procession and replicates the experience of walking up the exterior south Portico steps.
-Ramps are incorporated in the procession to give equality of experience to the ADA approach.
-The procession culminates in a Rotunda that connects the extension to the original building and foreshadows the experience of arriving at the most significant historic space — the original Jeffersonian Rotunda.
+The procession culminates in a Rotunda that connects the extension to the original building and foreshadows the experience of arriving at the most significant historic space – the original Jeffersonian Rotunda.

-Extension design uses the clean lines and minimalist aesthetic of modernism to pay tribute to Jefferson, and Classicism, in a space that is at once respectful and joyful, ethereal and (literally) down to earth.
+The Extension's design uses clean lines and minimalist aesthetic of modernism to pay tribute to Jefferson, and classicism, in a space that is at once respectful and joyful, ethereal and (literally) down to earth.

 Project was honored with numerous architectural awards and published in varieties of magazines and publications.